 Castlery | Mar 2, 2022

 There are few things better than climbing into a bed that’s been freshly made up with soft, cosy sheets.
-Comfortable, relaxing and wonderfully indulgent, quality bedsheets can ensure a good night’s sleep while adding visual appeal to your bedroom.
+Comfortable, relaxing, and wonderfully indulgent, quality bedding can ensure a good night’s sleep while adding visual appeal to your bedroom.

 No sweat – For those who tend to sleep warm, the Percale Duvet & Sheet Set is cool to the touch, keeping you comfy throughout the night.

-There are several different factors that can affect thread count.
-One is the method of weaving used to make the sheets.
-There are two standard weaving methods used to make sheets: sateen and percale.
-In general, sheets made with a sateen weave are thicker and more tightly woven than those made using a percale design.
+The type of weave can affect the thread count of the bed sheet.
+There are two standard weaving methods used: sateen and percale.
+Sheets made with a sateen weave are thicker and more tightly woven compared to those made using percale.

 Lightweight yet extremely durable, the Percale Duvet & Sheet Set gets softer with every wash.

 The material of the bed sheet can affect the thread count, as different types of materials have different characteristics and textures that can impact how tightly the threads can be woven together.

 For example, cotton fibers can be spun into fine, strong yarns that can be tightly woven together to create a high thread count.
 On the other hand, materials like linen have shorter and thicker fibers, which can make it difficult to achieve a high thread count.
 But, this doesn’t mean that linen sheets are of lower quality - they simply have other qualities like being more breathable and cool to the touch.